MHC class I: Function

-Class I MHC molecules bind peptides generated mainly from degradation of cytosolic proteins by the proteasome.
-The MHC I:peptide complex is then inserted via endoplasmic reticulum into the external plasma membrane of the cell.
+Class I MHC molecules bind peptides generated mainly from the degradation of cytosolic proteins by the proteasome.
+The MHC I: peptide complex is then inserted via the endoplasmic reticulum into the external plasma membrane of the cell.
 The epitope peptide is bound on extracellular parts of the class I MHC molecule.
 Thus, the function of the class I MHC is to display intracellular proteins to cytotoxic T cells (CTLs).
 However, class I MHC can also present peptides generated from exogenous proteins, in a process known as cross-presentation.

 A normal cell will display peptides from normal cellular protein turnover on its class I MHC, and CTLs will not be activated in response to them due to central and peripheral tolerance mechanisms.
 When a cell expresses foreign proteins, such as after viral infection, a fraction of the class I MHC will display these peptides on the cell surface.
 Consequently, CTLs specific for the MHC:peptide complex will recognize and kill presenting cells.

 Alternatively, class I MHC itself can serve as an inhibitory ligand for natural killer cells (NKs).
 Reduction in the normal levels of surface class I MHC, a mechanism employed by some viruses and certain tumors to evade CTL responses, activates NK cell killing.

+Role in Reproduction

+According to the species in question this gene will be known by different names, for example, HLA for humans, SLA for swine and BoLA for bovine.
+MHC-I plays a large role in reproduction, although there are a lot of unknowns regarding the immunology of pregnancy, MHC-I is largely talked about as one of the explanations on how the maternal immune system decides whether to accept or reject the embryo.
+The mammalian immune system is smart, and it is programmed to adapt and learn from past exposures and most importantly learn to discern self and non-self-antigens, however when presented with a possible pregnancy there is a different regulation occurring.
+The embryo implantation process can be regarded as a semi-allogeneic transplant process meaning that the embryo with paternal antigen will theoretically cause maternal transplantation rejection, which is contrary to the fact that it is not attacked by the maternal immune system before delivery.
+Half of the composition of an embryo is carrying paternal antigens, so when there is a successful pregnancy established it can be considered an immunological paradox which can be contradicting to the principals of transplantation immunology.
+As the only component containing paternal antigens at the maternal–fetal interface, trophoblasts serve a core role in mediating maternal tolerance toward the embryo.
+Data suggests the MHC-I gene is heavily involved with the maternal-fetal interface working in synchrony with the surface of the embryo to carry out either acceptance or rejection.